 We are in the pre-development phase for the project and do not yet have a depreciation schedule by asset class for all the components.
-To calculate an illustrative revenue requirement for the project, we assumed an overall b.
+To calculate an illustrative revenue requirement for the project, we assumed an overall 40-year project life.

+b.
 Tax depreciation method e.g., 5-year MACRS, half-year convention c.
 Book and tax depreciation schedule for CapEx and On-going CapEx